Weblab-nl/tpwratings/README.md

 ### Install manually:

-Download the latest release from: https://github.com/Weblab-nl/tpwratings/archive/master.zip
+Download the latest release from: https://github.com/Weblab-nl/tpwratings/archive/master.zip and unzip the library into your project.

-Using the Library:
+Using the Library
 -----------------

     <?php